Forced French: Here's how Bill 96 could affect anglophones in Quebec | News

+The status of English in Quebec is being threatened as a result of a controversial new amendment.

-Bill 96, the controversial law that expands Quebec’s ability to mandate the use of French in public and private settings, has become a heated topic since it was first proposed by the CAQ government last year.
+Bill 96, the law that expands Quebec’s ability to mandate the use of French in public and private settings, has become a heated topic since it was first proposed by the CAQ government last year.
+Since then the Premier and his government have taken a firm stance on language.

+The latest example of this came on May 15th when the planned English debate for the this fall’s provincial election was cancelled after Francois Legault refused to take part.
+Legault’s reason for refusing to debate in English was his busy campaign schedule.

-Now, despite protests and opposition from different groups across the province, Quebec’s National Assembly is in the final stages of passing a bill that strengthens the Charter of the French Language.
+Now, despite protests and opposition from different groups across the province, Quebec’s National Assembly appears to be in the final stages of passing a bill that strengthens the Charter of the French Language from 1977.
 Its contents consist of 200 amendments — many of which impact health and social services — aimed at reinforcing the status of the French in provincial legislation.

+A Leger poll from 2021 shows that between 72% and 95% of francophone Qubecers support the new amendment.

 If Bill 96 is passed, here are some of its points that may directly impact Quebec’s anglophone population.